Cannapause- Cannabis for Menopause

 - Mood swings– Let’s face it, weed makes people happy!
 It only makes sense that it would be a great medication for women suffering from mood swings or irritability during menopause.

-- Weight gain– Science has proven that cannabis consumer maintains a lower average BMI (Body Mass Index) in comparison to those who do not consume cannabis on a regular basis.
+- Weight Gain– Science has proven that cannabis consumer maintains a lower average BMI (Body Mass Index) in comparison to those who do not consume cannabis on a regular basis.
 There is also a brand of cannabis launching soon in major markets that are specially formulated NOT to give you the munchies like most strains on the market today.
 This brand will be known as Skinny Girl Weed, and it will be brought to you by Bethenny Frankel who is also who we have to thank for Skinny Girl Cocktails!

-- Night Sweats and Hot Flashes– Studies have shown that marijuana consumption will naturally boost the serotonin levels within the human body, and it will also cause the endocannabinoid to work more efficiently.
+- Night Sweats and Hot Flashes– Studies have shown that cannabis consumption will naturally boost the serotonin levels within the human body, and it will also cause the endocannabinoid system to work more efficiently.
 Both of these factors can help in the reduction of hot flashes and their severity.
 These factors can also help to reduce anxiety that is commonly experienced during this time.
 Some individuals believe that cannabis consumption also lowers the body temperature, but there have been no significant studies conducted thus far.

-- Decreased Sex Drive– Many cannabis consumers claim that marijuana increases their sex drives.
+- Decreased Sex Drive– Many cannabis consumers claim that cannabis increases their sex drives.
 There are even specific cannabis products that can be purchased that are formulated to increase the libido in women.
 These cannabis strains have the perfect brand name, Sexxpot!

 - Discomfort during sex– Aside from cannabis flowers for smoking or oils for vaping there are many other cannabis products on the market today including cannabis-based sexual lubricants that can help relieve the primary cause of discomfort during sex, dryness.
 One of those products is a personal lubricant formulated to increase female excitement named Foria.